Skip to content

 • Change these sentences to present continuous form:

-• The girl speaks the truth (Present Continuous).
+• The girl speaks the truth.
+(Present Continuous)

-• He works hard to support his family (Present Perfect).
+• He works hard to support his family.
+(Present Perfect)

-deeper look: Present Tense Usage and Common Mistakes
+Present Tense Usage and Common Mistakes

-• I am knowing the answer.
+• Incorrect: He is knowing the answer.

 Past Tense Practice